bmurfield/Weather-Dashboard/README.md

 ## Credits

-I used a starter code packafe provided by edX's bootcamp program
+I used a starter code packafe provided by edX's bootcamp program.

 ## License